Yogeshty1/chatbot-api/Backend/README.md

-# DeepSeek AI Chat Application
+#  AI-GPT Chat Application

-A full-stack application that provides an interface to interact with DeepSeek AI through OpenRouter API.
+A full-stack application that provides an interface to interact with API through OpenRouter API.

 ## Project Structure